uranium236-a/todolist_cli/README.md

 This is a simple todolist cli program made using GO.

-Running the code: run go todo.go
+Running the code: go run todo.go

-It doesn't support any save options so todos only remain for one session
+It doesn't support any save options so todos only remain for one session.

-This is my first time creating a Github repository so don't expect much
+This is a learning project.

-During execution use 'help' to get syntax for all available command to perform actions
+During execution use 'help' to get syntax for all available command to perform actions.